20 Feb 2015

 14 Oct 2014

 I came across Blue Mail when I was looking for better-than-the-default email clients for my Android device.
 Pretty interface, handled my IMAP settings well, nifty turn-any-message-into-a-reminder functionality.
+(The name of the app has since been changed to “Type”.)

 No support for aliases or identities was a bummer – the address I want my messages coming from does not exactly match the hostname of my mail server.
 But when I emailed the support folks about it, I got a quick reply about it coming soon.